FAQ from host family

 10. What do I do when my au pair continuously violates the house rules?

 We recommend that you keep communicating with your au pair and be clear about the family rules they must follow.
-If you really can't cooperate, check the details question 11.
+If this still does not help, you may contact us for support.

-11. What happens if there’s no connection with the au pair?
+11. What happens if there’s no click with the au pair?

 The au pair has the right to two weeks of paid holidays for a one year contract.
 Holidays are agreed on upon negotiation with the host family.
 The two weeks of holidays take place after at least 4 months of stay at the host family’s place.